talayawhite/cozy-survival/README.md

 ### _Multiplayer: All TODO_
 - Claiming System (Need to find one that works with ships.)
+  - Claim Chunk for Ships, FTB for Ground?
 - Teleport to Other Players

 ### QOL: